How Do Payday Loans Work?

 Debt Settlement: If trying to keep pace with unsecured debt (credit cards, hospital bills, personal loans) is the reason you’re always out of money, you could choose debt settlement as a debt-relief option.
 Debt settlement means negotiating to pay less than what you owe, but it comes with a major stain on your credit report and heavy price on your credit score.

-Local charities and churches: If you have hit a bump in the road, there are a surprising number of charities and churches willing to lend assistance at no cost.
+Local charities and churches: There are a surprising number of charities and churches willing to lend assistance at no cost.
 Organizations like United Way, Salvation Army and church-sponsored ministries like the St. Vincent de Paul Society often step in when all you need is a few hundred dollars to get through a tough stretch.

 Community banks and credit unions: The regulations allow local banks and credit unions to make smaller loans on easier repayment terms than the large regional or national banks do.
-Call or visit to compare interest rates, which could be as low as 10%-12% as compared to 400%-500% rates on payday loans.
+Call or visit to compare interest rates, which could be as low as 10%-12%.

-Peer-to-Peer Lending: If you’re still having problem finding a source of money, go online and check the peer-to-peer lending sites.
-The interest rates could be close to 35% than the 6% rate those with great credit receive, but 35% is still a lot better than the 391% from a payday lender.
+Peer-to-Peer Lending: If you’re still having problems finding a source of money, go online and check the peer-to-peer lending sites.
+The interest rates could be closer to 35% than the 6% rate those with great credit receive, but 35% is still a lot better than the 391% from a payday lender.

 » Learn More: Best Ways to Borrow Money

-The CFPB estimates that 80% of payday loans get rolled over and 20% end up in default, which goes on your credit report for seven years and all but eliminates you from getting loans in the near future.
+The CFPB estimates that 80% of payday loans get rolled over and 20% end up in default.
+The cost to those borrowers often includes bank fees for insufficient funds along the way.

 Sources: